 - 1. Having paid its per capita dues to Rotary International - 2.
 Meeting regularly consistent with RI constitutional documents - 3.
 Ensuring that its members subscribe to Rotary magazine or a licensed regional magazine. - 4.
 Implementing service projects that address needs in the local community and/or in communities in other countries - 5.
 Receiving the visit of the governor, assistant governor, or an officer of Rotary International - 6.
 Maintaining appropriate liability insurance as provided in section 72.060. of this Code - 7.
 Acting in a manner consistent with the RI constitution, bylaws, and the Rotary Code of Policies - 8.
 Complying with requests from the RI Board to terminate a Rotarian's membership who admits to, is convicted of or is otherwise found to have engaged in harassment as defined in the Rotary Code of Policies. - 9.
 Paying its RI membership and district dues without outside assistance - 10.
 Providing accurate membership lists on a timely basis to the general secretary.
 At a minimum, clubs must report their membership changes to the general secretary so they are received by 1 July and 1 January. - 11.
 Resolving club disputes in an amicable manner - 12.
 Maintaining cooperative relations with the district - 13.
-Cooperating with RI by not initiating or maintaining, or retaining in its membership an individual who initiates or maintains, litigation against Rotary International or The Rotary Foundation, including their directors, trustees, officers, and employees, prior to exhausting all remedies provided for in RI's constitutional documents - 14.
+Cooperating with RI by not initiating or maintaining, or retaining in its membership an individual who initiates or maintains, litigation against Rotary International, The Rotary Foundation, or the district, including their directors, trustees, officers, and employees, prior to exhausting all remedies provided for in RI's constitutional documents - 14.
 Following and completing the election review process established in the RI bylaws

 Each governor shall identify which clubs in the district are failing to function according to the above criteria.
 Rotary senior leaders are also encouraged to report any observations that suggest that a club has failed to function.
-(October 2019 Mtg., Bd.
+The general secretary may also identify clubs that are failing to function and request a report from the district governor.
+The governor's report, as well as other evidence, shall be considered to determine if a club is failing to function.
+(January 2023 Mtg., Bd.
 Dec.
-48)
+80)

 Source: February 2000 Mtg., Bd.
 Dec.
 339; November 2004 Mtg., Bd.
 Dec.
 59. Amended by May 2000 Mtg., Bd.
 Dec.
 425; August 2000 Mtg., Bd.
 Dec.
 79; November 2000 Mtg., Bd.
 Dec.
 178; November 2009 Mtg., Bd.
 Dec.
 93; June 2013 Mtg., Bd.
 Dec.
 196; October 2013 Mtg., Bd.
 Dec.
 31; January 2014 Mtg., Bd.
 Dec.
 96; May 2014 Mtg., Bd.
 Dec.
 113; May 2014 Mtg., Bd.
 Dec.
 121; September 2016 Mtg., Bd.
 Dec.
 28; October 2018 Mtg., Bd.
 Dec.
 68; October 2019 Mtg., Bd.
 Dec.
-48
+48; October 2022 Mtg., Bd.
+Dec.
+30; January 2023 Mtg., Bd.
+Dec.
+80

 2.010.2.
-Plan For Achieving Minimum Standards In All Rotary Clubs
+Plan For Achieving Minimum Standards in All Rotary Clubs